fountain on corner or famous streets in rome with couple walking past

-In this article, I’ll take you on a journey through some of the most beautiful, famous and best streets in Rome, providing tips on where and what to see along the way based on my multiple trips to Rome.
-So get ready to explore Rome’s hidden gems!
+In this article, I’ll take you on a journey through some of the most beautiful, famous and best streets in Rome, providing tips on what to see along the way based on my multiple trips to Rome.

 This post may contain affiliate links.
 If you click on an affiliate link, at no additional cost to you, I will earn a small commission if you decide to book.
 Please check out my privacy policy and disclosure for more information.